Trauma and Intuitive Eating: A Guide to Healing Your Relationship with Food

 Eat in an environment that feels safe to your body

-Common Challenges in Trauma-Informed Intuitive Eating
+Common Challenges When Practicing Intuitive Eating After Trauma

 Because people who have unresolved trauma oftentimes find themselves feeling numb, they can have a hard time feeling their bodies and knowing what it wants.
 That’s why creating small ways to connect in the beginning of the work is so important.
 It might feel like things start really slow, and that is okay.
 What is most important is your body safety and autonomy.
+People in this category often find themselves zoning out or disassociating in other ways.
+This pattern is simply reflected in the mind/body connection.
+EMDR therapy can be particularly helpful for processing trauma that keeps you disconnected from your body.

-Emotional Eating
+Navigating Emotional Eating Patterns

 People find that if they are emotional eaters, it is difficult to feel progress with Intuitive Eating.
 That is why doing the trauma work at the same time is key; it helps the person to be able to regulate in order to find other ways to cope.
+Please note that emotional eating is not always problematic and shouldn’t be pathologized.
+We eat all the time for cultural reasons – celebrations, holidays, and even funerals.
+The term “soul food” exists for a reason.
+Talk therapy can provide additional support for understanding emotional eating patterns.

 Being hypercontrolling is the same way – just the nervous systems way of finding a sense of peace and autonomy over the body.
 This can, again, feel like Intuitive Eating isn’t within reach.
 I assure you, that with good, trauma-informed support, it is.